-Principle pedestrian access is to be provided from Royal Street and the sidewalk adjacent to Sovereign Close.
+- Principle pedestrian access is to be provided from Royal Street and the sidewalk adjacent to Sovereign Close.
+Due consideration is to be given to how pedestrians access the development from the car park at the rear of the site.
 Vehicular access is to be from Sovereign Close.
 Provide appropriate and required parking for disabled people.
 Delivery areas are to be located near the southern boundary, and are to be accessible from the access road to Lot 70 and screened from view.
-The truck dock is to be provided within the site boundary.
+The truck dock is to be provided within the site boundary. - It should be noted that the car park on Lot 70 is, and will remain, a public parking facility intended to service retail and commercial uses in this area.

-PART FOUR - GUIDELINES APPLICABLE TO LOT 72
+PART THREE - GUIDELINES APPLICABLE TO LOT 72